rahulravindran0108/enron-spam-detection/README.md

 For K-means clustering I used a total of 8 features(after engineereing).
+5 features were selected before engineering due to the fact that they provided the best precision and recall values.

 ```
 'salary':18.289684043404513
 'bonus':20.792252047181535